Max851010/auto_scaling_on_fabirc/README.md

 ## current_server_scheduler.ipynb
-This file handles all the logic of monitoring network and changing routing table.
+This file handles all the logic of monitoring network and changing routing table when hits the threshold.

 ## requestPool.ipynb
 This file activates clients periodically.

 ## final_project.ipynb
 This file does all the set-ups of the slice.
+The DASH video client/server setups will follow [adaptive video](https://witestlab.poly.edu/blog/adaptive-video-reproducing/)